toolness/calc/README.md

 * `ENABLE_SEO_INDEXING` is a boolean value that indicates whether to indicate to search engines that they can index the site.

+* `UAA_CLIENT_ID` is your cloud.gov/Cloud Foundry UAA client ID.
+It defaults to `calc-dev`.

+* `UAA_CLIENT_SECRET` is your cloud.gov/Cloud Foundry UAA client secret.
+  If this is undefined and `DEBUG` is true, then a built-in Fake UAA Provider will be used to "simulate" cloud.gov login.

+## Staff Login

+Staff can log in to CALC for administrative tasks, but accounts for each user must be manually created either via `manage.py createsuperuser` or the admin UI itself.

+We use cloud.gov/Cloud Foundry's User Account and Authentication (UAA) server to authenticate users.
+When a user logs in via UAA, their email address is looked up in Django's user database; if a matching email is found, the user is logged in.
+If not, however, the user is *not* logged in, and will be shown an error message.

 ## API

 If you're interested in the underlying data, please see https://github.com/18F/calc/blob/master/updating_data.md